Careers & Student Bios

 Advisor: Jinjiao Wang, PhD, RN

-Nasim Hanif Hurd is a recipient of the Loretta Ford Fellowship and is a student in the MS-PhD Combined Accelerated program.
-He holds bachelor of arts and bachelor of nursing science degrees from the University of Rochester and a master's degree in conflict resolution from Portland State University.
+Nasim Hanif Hurd is a student in the MS-PhD Combined program at the University of Rochester School of Nursing, and a recipient of the Loretta Ford Fellowship.
+He holds both a Bachelor of Arts and a Bachelor of Science in Nursing degree from the University of Rochester, as well as a master's degree in Conflict Resolution from Portland State University.
 Nasim is a psychiatric nurse and practices at Strong Memorial Hospital.

-Advisor: James McMahon, PhD
+Advisor: Kathi Heffner, PhD

 Hilary Marsfelder-Clark